The BEST Skillet Dutch Apple Cake

 Overtime, my Mom was able to get her hands on a version of their delicious apple cake recipe.
 Growing up, she would make this cake for us and every time it was so incredible.
 I made a few Healthyish tweaks to make it my own.

 The BEST Dutch Apple Cake

-- 4 teaspoons baking powder
+- 1 tablespoon baking powder

-- ¼ teaspoon salt
+- ½ teaspoon salt

-- 1 egg beaten
+- 1 large egg, beaten